camunda/camunda-docs-static/get-started/content/apache-maven.md

 {{< note title="Requires login" class="info" >}}
    Please note that the link will not be accessible if the user didn't login beforehand.
 {{< /note >}}

+## Known issues
+After migrating away from Nexus, we've got several reports about the `camunda-bpm-ee` URL not working.
+Therefore, we've been communicating an alternative solution by using the virtual repository `private`.
+This repository is an aggregation of other repositories, which also include the `camunda-bpm-ee` artefacts.

+We're actively looking into the issue, and the `private` repository can be used as a permanent solution.

 # Other Camunda Modules: